 Give a brief presentation highlighting the summer internship and program experience at the final event.

-- Participant will receive a Professional Experience Confirmation form that is due by 5:00 PM on Wednesday, May 20.
+- Participant will receive a Professional Experience Confirmation form that will be due prior to the start of the program.

 - If needed and with advance notice, participant is allowed to miss one event without consequences.

 - Living in on-campus housing is not a requirement for Indy Summer Experience participants.
 Participants in need of on-campus housing are encouraged to contact Residence Life for availability, options, and rates.

 2. Employer, Faculty, or Staff Recommendation Form